Updated: Oct 24, 2022

 5. Link to Other Parts of Your Website

 Instead of saying “see more in (insert name) tab,” just add a button that, when clicked, takes the user there.
 This makes it much quicker and more efficient.
 Below is an example of mine.
-If you click on the “Competition Conferences” button, it will take you directly to that page.
+If you click the “Competition Conferences” button, it will take you directly to that page.
 The same goes for the “Development Conferences” button.
 Once you click it, that page will be displayed.
 I recommend having one main tab that summarizes each different page that you have linked.
-This is also an opportunity to highlight what you believe are the most important parts of your portfolio.
-If you refer back to my “Home” page, you will see three buttons above my biography.
+This is also an opportunity to highlight what you believe are the most critical parts of your portfolio.
+If you refer to my “Home” page, you will see three buttons above my biography.
 These are the three sections on my portfolio that I feel employers will be most interested in.

 Professional Instagram: msduranko_math

 Portfolio Link: https://dur7026.wixsite.com/durankoportfolio

 I am currently a dual degree student at the California University of Pennsylvania.
 My first degree is a B.S. in secondary education concentrated in mathematics.
 The second degree is a B.A. in mathematics with a minor in statistics.
 After completing my undergraduate degree, I plan to attend graduate school to acquire a P.S.M. in applied mathematics and cybersecurity.